kdabir/gstorm/README.md

 Gstorm is just few days old and few groovy lines long.
 There is long list of items that I would want to complete before calling it feature complete.
 The project is in development mode and should not be used in any production scenarios.

 ## Changelog :

+### v0.4
+ - support primitive numbers (int/long).
+Floating point numbers are stored as string as of yet.
+ - Support table name to be different from the class name.
+Class can be annotated with @Table("TABLE_NAME") to specify table name.
+ - support date/time to be stored.
+ - internal refactoring

 ### v0.3
  - `enableQueryLogging` to enable sql query logging